AthanasiosPetsanis/LFG/README.md

      ![image](https://github.com/AthanasiosPetsanis/LFG/assets/54399132/a912aa1a-3646-4700-9f68-c8696c5f475a)

   7)  The addon is located in the 3D-View Panel section.
 Click on the Panel "LFG"
-  8) Assign the path of the extracted file so that you can have access to all the textures, pre-made landscapes and 3D waste objects.
+  8) **IMPORTANT:** Assign the path of the extracted file so that you can have access to all the textures, pre-made landscapes and 3D waste objects.
 Make sure it points to the folder of the main project and not a file.
 For example:

 ![image](https://github.com/AthanasiosPetsanis/LFG/assets/54399132/4dea43af-4386-4952-bc56-a41e44ffa2a7)